 4. Uniqueness – Not a lot to elaborate upon here—look at what others are doing in your field, and then try to go in a different direction.
 Play with colors and compositions, and bear in mind that the world doesn’t need another checkmark icon.

 5. Don’t use words, but… Well, here, our data shows otherwise.
 Yes, automatically going towards the written word isn’t putting your full design expertise into good use.
 But there are occasions when it is OK to use words on your icon.
-Users don’t like to read—this much is true—and usually, you should aspire to find a better way to visualize your app then just mentioning your app’s name one more time; yet, there are cases when your message is so powerful or your brand is so strong that you cannot avoid it.
+Users don’t like to read—this much is true—and usually, you should aspire to find a better way to visualize your app than just mentioning your app’s name one more time; yet, there are cases when your message is so powerful or your brand is so strong that you cannot avoid it.

 Here are some extra tips from Storemaven’s app store optimization experts—the dos and don’ts you should follow before starting to design your app:

 1. Use an app icon that pops out but matches the unique voice of the app and looks cohesive with the rest of the page.

 2. It’s important to make sure the icon looks good in different places in the funnel where it is visible: top charts, search results, the product page itself, and even on Facebook ads.